kyleobrien/muntzbot/README.md

 Changelog
 =========

++ 1.0.5 - Better parroting of laughs, using regex for "Haw haw!", "Ha ha!", and "¡Ja ha!".
 + 1.0.4 - Timestamps on all logs and moved Twitter credential variables to the top of the file.
 Also, searching for “haw” string, so that I can more accurately mimic the expected laugh type.
 + 1.0.3 - I can’t remember what I changed in this version. :-(
 + 1.0.2 - Was only waiting a second between updates.
 Had code to make it uniform between 15 and 30, but must have left sleep(1) in there while debugging.